paigegodfrey/jobly/README.md

 # Jobly

 Jobly is a full-stack mock job-search application in which users can login, view companies/jobs, and apply to open positions.
-Global state is managed with React Context and the backend features a RESTful API with token-based authentication.
+The backend features a RESTful API with token-based authentication and the frontend uses React Context to manage global state.
 Integration tests are written with Jest and SuperTest.

 Utilizes: React, React Context, Node, Express, JSON Web Tokens, Bcrypt, Jest, SuperTest, PostgreSQL.